shehbajdhillon/grok-assistant/README.md

 # Grok Assistant

-A simple chat application built with Python that uses Letta for agent loops and memory management.
+A chat application built with Python (FastAPI backend) and Next.js (frontend) that uses Letta for agent loops and memory management.
 The application supports multiple personas (personal assistant, dating coach, friend, etc.) and remembers conversations across sessions.

 ## Features